 The series of books is designed to bridge a gap: pond-dipping for primary schools does little; nor does scientific or school literature; or EU Law.
 The people who need to be made aware of loss, however, do turn up in their thousands to visit not only Nature Reserves, but also Cathedrals, National Trust properties and such-like, and often drop in to a gift shop afterwards to buy a memento by which to remember their visit.
 We would like these people to buy a River Friend book instead of the usual trinket, and to be encouraged by their purchase to look out for others in the series—compact easy-read, A5-size publications, attractive, modestly priced, and most of all informative.

-The first two books in the series have now been published (September 2019):
+The first THREE books in the series have now been published (December 2019):

 Book 1, “DRYING UP”